Mocha2007/mochalib/README.md

 * vextrema - Orbital velocity at periapsis and apoapsis of the specified orbit, respectively. m,[Dimensionless],kg -> m/s,m/s
 * vtan - Calculates tangental velocity of specified rotating sphere. s,m->m/s

+# Change Library Documentation
+## Functions
+* change - If there is a way to find n coins totalling $m, it will find it.
+Otherwise, returns False.

 # Math Library Documentation
 ## Functions